Starrcade '91: Battlebowl – The Lethal Lottery

 Starrcade '91: Battlebowl – The Lethal Lottery was the ninth annual Starrcade professional wrestling pay-per-view (PPV) event.
 It took place on December 29, 1991, from the Norfolk Scope in Norfolk, Virginia.
 The event consisted of the Battlebowl battle royal and its "Lethal Lottery" tag team qualifying matches.
 40 wrestlers, paired in randomly chosen tag teams, competed in qualifying matches; the winning team advanced to the 20-man double elimination Battlebowl Battle Royal to determine the winner.

 This was the first Starrcade under the WCW (instead of the NWA) banner and the first to not include Ric Flair, who had left for the World Wrestling Federation.
 Sting won Battlebowl, and his victory led to a feud with Lex Luger over the WCW World Heavyweight Championship.
-In 2015, All WCW pay-per-views were made available on the WWE Network.

 Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed heroes or villains in scripted events that built tension and culminated in a wrestling match or series of matches.

 Before Starrcade, Sting was in a feud with both Rick Rude and Lex Luger.
 On July 14, Lex Luger won the WCW World Heavyweight Championship, and vacated the WCW United States Heavyweight Championship because of this.
 Sting won a tournament to become the new WCW United States Heavyweight Champion on August 25, and this put Sting in contention for the WCW World Heavyweight Championship.
 Luger saw Sting as a threat, and had Abdullah the Butcher and Cactus Jack attempt to injure Sting.
 On October 27, Rude made his return, and he made Sting his first target.
 Finally, at Clash of the Champions XVII, Luger ambushed Sting, and injured his knee.
 This allowed Rude to win the WCW United States Heavyweight Championship from Sting later that night.